New information

 Original Transcripts of Michael YAnni

-The two transcripts of Michael Yanni, a Sierra Leonean seasam born in 1918, reveal to us differing accounts of his journey to the UK via the SS Cuba ship.
+The two transcripts of Michael Yanni, a Sierra Leonean seaman born in 1918, reveal to us differing accounts of his journey to the UK via the SS Cuba ship.
 One account, given to Rudolph Dunbar, a Guyanese composer and musician, gives a damning account of his experiences and can be read here in its original form; The other, given in a BBC broadcast offers a glittering report, which can also be read in it’s original form here.

 Activist, MBE and community leader, Charles Udor Minto was a tireless campaigner who created safe spaces for North Tyneside's burgeoning black community in the 1930s and 40s.